josiahsrc/dough/README.md

 **More dough widgets** – Currently only the `PressableDough` widget is provided out of the box.
 Support for more dough widgets will be added in the future.
+Some dough widget ideas include...

+- DraggableDough – Same as the draggable widget, but it's smooshy.
+- ReorderableListDough – Same as the reorderable list widget, but it's smooshy.
+- SliverListDough – Same as the sliver list widget, but it's smooshy.